conorosully/legal-case-prediction/README.md

 Full dissertation: <a href="https://github.com/conorosully/legal-case-prediction/blob/master/dissertation.pdf"> dissertation.pdf </a>
 <br>
 <br>
-<a href="https://github.com/conorosully/legal-case-prediction/blob/master/0%20ECHR%20prediction%20demo.ipynb"> gives a simplied demonstration of the code.
+<a href="https://github.com/conorosully/legal-case-prediction/blob/master/0%20ECHR%20prediction%20demo.ipynb">0 ECHR prediction demo </a>gives a simplied demonstration of the code.
 The full project can be found in src/